wbarnha/gr-satellites/README.md

-# This fork is intended for interfacing with gr-gmuground

 # gr-satellites

+NOTE: This fork is intended to interface with gr-gmuground so that satellites can be easily switched out.

 GNU Radio decoders for Amateur satellites.

 gr-satellites is a GNU Radio out-of-tree module encompassing a collection of